eShine Boat Care

 Print and fill out a form for a Mayday distress call for your crew and guests.
 Hopefully, you will never need it!

-After April 1999, VHF Radios on pleasure boats are no longer 'required' to have a ship station licence within Canadian waters due to changes to the Industry Canada Radiocommunications Regulations (Section 15.2 Exemption of Radio Apparatus on Board a Ship).
-(1-watt radios never required a station licence.)
+After April 1999, VHF Radios on pleasure boats are no longer 'required' to have a ship station licence within Canadian waters due to changes to the Innovation, Science and Economic Development Canada Radiocommunications Regulations (Section 15.2 Exemption of Radio Apparatus on Board a Ship).
+(You do not need a ship licence or operator certificate to use FRS or CB radios on a boat.)